-A look at the shareholders of G. K. Goh Holdings Limited (SGX:G41) can tell us which group is most powerful.
-Large companies usually have institutions as shareholders, and we usually see insiders owning shares in smaller companies.
+If you want to know who really controls G Medical Innovations Holdings Ltd (ASX:GMV), then you'll have to look at the makeup of its share registry.
+Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
 I generally like to see some degree of insider ownership, even if only a little.
-As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.'
+As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.

-G. K. Goh Holdings is not a large company by global standards.
-It has a market capitalization of S$260m, which means it wouldn't have the attention of many institutional investors.
-Our analysis of the ownership of the company, below, shows that institutions don't own many shares in the company.
-Let's delve deeper into each type of owner, to discover more about G41.
+G Medical Innovations Holdings is not a large company by global standards.
+It has a market capitalization of AU$33m, which means it wouldn't have the attention of many institutional investors.
+In the chart below below, we can see that institutions are not really that prevalent on the share registry.
+We can zoom in on the different ownership groups, to learn more about GMV.

-What Does The Institutional Ownership Tell Us About G. K. Goh Holdings?
+What Does The Institutional Ownership Tell Us About G Medical Innovations Holdings?

 General Public Ownership

 The general public, with a 27% stake in the company, will not easily be ignored.
 This size of ownership, while considerable, may not be enough to change company policy if the decision is not in sync with other large shareholders.

 It seems that Private Companies own 7.5%, of the GMV stock.
 Private companies may be related parties.
 Sometimes insiders have an interest in a public company through a holding in a private company, rather than in their own capacity as an individual.
 While it's hard to draw any broad stroke conclusions, it is worth noting as an area for further research.